ecomplus/storefront/@ecomplus/widget-compre-confie/README.md

-# Widget Compre e Confie
+# Widget Compre & Confie

-Storefront plugin for Compre e Confie to order avaliation
+Storefront plugin for Compre & Confie to buyer review and store reliability